…from Luke 13:10-17

 But due to rigid adherence to the Torah, a synagogue official could only “see” the Law.

-Jesus should not have healed on the Sabbath, he said.
+Jesus should not have healed on the Sabbath, he indicated.
 All he could see was this “flaw.”

 In the face of such a miracle, he still, obviously, wasn’t persuaded.